- Interactive physics simulation of damageable and glueable soft bodies and fluids

-- graph editor for visualization and manipulation
+- Built-in graph and genome editor for designing own agents and environments

-About the project
+About the software project

 ALIEN is an artificial life simulation program based on a specialized physics and rendering engine in CUDA.
 It is designed to simulate digital organisms in artificial ecosystems and to serve as a platform for evolution simulations.

 Version 4.0 is now available: featuring a genetic system with editor, new cell functions including neural networks, fluid solver, a wider range of statistics function, dynamic parameter zones and much more

 Version 3.2.0 released: simulation browser (for downloading/uploading/rating) and image to particles converter added